Croswell Opera House: The movie theater years

 In the early 20th century, the Croswell faced increasing competition from movie theaters.
 It was purchased in 1919 by Harry Angell and Robert Codd, who undertook two major renovations.
 The first, in 1919, converted the Croswell into a movie house.
 A long arcade-style lobby was added to the front of the building, as was a projection booth.
 Then, in 1921, the original balcony was torn out and replaced and the entire auditorium remodeled.
 It was during this renovation that the Croswell's interior took on its modern appearance.

-The Croswell was leased in 1927 by Butterfield Theatres, which would continue to operate it for the next 40 years.
+The Croswell was leased in 1927 by W.S.
+Butterfield Theatres, which would continue to operate it for the next 40 years.
 It was wired for sound in 1929; the first talking picture shown was Weary River.

 During World War II, the Croswell raised more than $1 million for the war effort by holding "war bond premieres."
 The management would bring in a popular new film, and tickets were not for sale; only a newly purchased war bond would entitle a person to admission.
 Charity toy drives and children's food matinees were also common.

 By the 1960s, however, the Croswell faced increasing competition from drive-in theaters and television.
 A theater with about 1,000 seats — the Croswell's capacity at the time — but only one screen was impractical to operate.
 In March 1967, the Butterfield chain announced it would not renew its lease, and owner Harry Angell put the building up for sale.
 The last movie of the Butterfield era, The Sound of Music, closed on September 16, 1967.